-Do not let the engine idle for long this mav lead periods ลร to overheating which will cause damage to the engine.
+Do not let the engine idle for long periods as this may lead to overheating which will cause damage to the engine.

-The low oil pressure warning light should go out shortly after the engine starts
+The low oil pressure warning light should go out shortly after the engine starts.

 If the low oil pressure warning light remains on after starting the engine, stop the engine immediately and investigate the cause.